What is Radon?

-Radon in water also poses serious health risks.
-Experts recommend that all public and private wells be tested for radon.
 Based on a National Academy of Science report on radon in drinking water, EPA estimates that radon in drinking water causes about 168 cancer deaths per year, 89 percent from lung cancer caused by breathing radon released from water, and 11 percent from stomach cancer caused by drinking radon-containing water.

 Determining Who is at Risk of Lung Cancer from Radon

 - Age – Since children have different breathing patterns and lung physiology than adults, children are more vulnerable to radon exposure.

 - Duration of exposure – The longer exposed to radon, the higher the likelihood of getting radon poisoning.

 - Your current physical condition – Those with respiratory diseases such as asthma & emphysema will have an increased risk of lung cancer.